-We propose a system architecture for mobile hotspots in railway systems, as shown in Fig. 1.
+We propose a system architecture for mobile hotspots in railway system, as shown in Figure 1.
 Similar to backbone networks and mobile switching centers of cellular systems, the mass transportation system communications network is a cloud of networking equipment that is responsible for routing traffic between the Internet and local information distribution centers that we refer to as zone controllers (ZC).
 Zone controllers are responsible for traffic dissemination within their local region, such as a railway section of several kilometers.
 They are also responsible for detecting the presence of vehicles and their mobile users.
-The ZC need not be standalone equipment, but a functional procedure inside the "transportation communications network" and, thus, the implementation may leverage resources of the existing network.
+The ZC need not be a standalone equipment, but a functional procedure inside the "transportation communications network", and thus the implementation may leverage resources of existing network.
 Stationary repeaters are positioned along the responsible path.
-Repeaters and ZC may be connected via fiber cables or via daisy chaining of wireless links with intermediate repeaters.
-These repeaters then relay the traffic of the ZC to multiple antennas that are installed on top of moving vehicles.
-A vehicle station (VS) that gathers traffic from vehicle antennas and relays them to access points is located inside each vehicle.
+Repeaters and ZC may be connected via fiber cables, or via daisy chaining of wireless links with intermediate repeaters.
+These repeaters then relay the traffic of ZC to multiple antennas that are installed on top of moving vehicles.
+Inside each vehicle locates a vehicle station (VS) that gathers traffic from vehicle antennas, and relays them to access points.
 Thus, passengers enjoy seamless mobile hotspot service with no adjustment at the mobile terminal.